sebjf/dazmaxbridge/Readme.txt

-Welcome to the Daz-to-3DSMax Pipeline
+Welcome to the Daz-to-3DSMax Bridge

 What is the purpose of this project?

 To enable the use of Daz assets in 3DS Max quickly and easily.

+Why is it needed?

+Interchange formats are limited, by their design (OBJ - no skinning data) or implementation (FBX - buggy) making the transfer of assets time consuming and frustrating.

 How does it do it?

-By providing bespoke plugins for both tools that are highly coupled for maximum efficiency and robustness, both to eachother and their host applications.
+By providing bespoke plugins for both tools that are highly coupled for maximum efficiency and robustness, both to eachother and their host applications, enabling the quick transfer of data between the two.

 What does it consist of?